CambridgeDH/CDH-cookbook/beginner/python/lesson6-further-loops-and-conditionals.md

 ## Arguments
 One last concept we will explore in this lesson is that of 'arguments'.
 You have already been dealing with arguments since we discussed  the concept of a function.
 Remember 'parameters' -- these are the placeholder variables listed inside the curved brackets at the start of a function.
 Arguments are the exact instances of those variables that get acted upon when we call the code.
 There are different kinds of arguments, and it helps to know them:

+### Positional arguments

-### Positional arguments: these need to be passed into the function in a specific order:
+These arguments need to be passed into the function in a specific order:

 ```python
 names = ['Alice', 'Bob', 'Charlie']